Scrambled Eggs with Mushrooms

 One large egg gives you about 6g of protein, less than 200mg of cholesterol, 5g of fat, and just under 80 calories.

-While most people avoid eating egg yolk and insist that is bad for their cholesterol, studies show that whole eggs are actually good for you and are a better choice for breakfast than sugary cereals and pancakes with syrup.
+While most people avoid eating egg yolk and insist that it is bad for their cholesterol, studies show that whole eggs are actually good for you and are a better choice for breakfast than sugary cereals and pancakes with syrup.

 Eggs are inexpensive